“WP Lattice” Documentation by “Chris Robinson (contempoinc)” v1.1.4

 - Select all your files you wish to upload

-- Once uploaded, click Save all Changes at the bottom
+- Once uploaded, click the X (top right)

 - That's it!
 You can close the window, click Publish or Update and view your listing.